SESASR-Course/ros2_setup_guide/docs/wsl2/ros2_installation.md

 ## [Prerequisites](#prerequisites)

 - Open a WSL2 terminal
-- check locale settings by running `locale` command in the terminal.
+- Check locale settings by running `locale` command in the terminal.
 The output should be similar to the following:
       ![locale](./images/locale.PNG)
 - If the output is not `en_US.UTF-8`, you need to set the locale to `en_US.UTF-8` by running the following commands: